sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/map-class.md

 var allMovers = map.MapItems.OfType<Mover>();
 ```

-Do not modify this dictionary directly - see "Adding and deleting map items" for the intended way to do that.
+Do not modify this dictionary directly &ndash; see "Adding and deleting map items" for the intended way to do that.

 ## Nodes
 Likewise, the [`Nodes`](xref:TruckLib.ScsMap.Map.Nodes) property is a dictionary containing all nodes in the map.